arcology-network/binary-releases/content/developers/performnace/ammolite-client-docker.md

 [Ammolite](https://github.com/arcology-network/ammolite) is Arcology's network client package written in Python.
 It can interact with Arcology nodes through HTTP connections.
 Ammolite to Arcology is like web3.js to Ethereum.

-The Ammolite client container is docker image with all the necessary modules and libraries installed to compile the solidity smart contracts and to interact with an Arcology testnet.
+The Ammolite client container is in a docker image with all the necessary modules and libraries installed to compile the solidity smart contracts and to interact with an Arcology testnet.

 ## 1.1.
 Why Ammolite